Skip to main content

 • Publications between spouses

-Conditional privilege, on the other hand, depends on the circumstance under which the statement was made.
-For example, statements made for the protection of the publisher's interests or to ensure a family member's well-being can be protected by conditional privilege.
-To succeed in a conditional privilege defense, the defendant must prove that they meet the conditions established for the privilege.
+Qualified privilege, on the other hand, is conditional.
+It depends on the circumstance under which the statement was made.
+For example, statements made for the protection of the publisher's interests or to ensure a family member's well-being can be protected by conditional/qualified privilege.
+To succeed in a qualified privilege defense, the defendant must prove that they meet the conditions established for the privilege.

 Hiring a Lawyer